mjschock/timestep/README.md

 ### Local / GitHub Actions Variables

-Copy `.env.example` to `.env` and ajust the values as needed.
+Copy `.env.sample` to `.env` and ajust the values as needed.
 The following variables are also required:

 ```bash
 ARGO_CD_PRIVATE_REPO_USERNAME